-Total Sample Size Total # WQC Exceedances Total # of MAGEX Exceedances Use Support &gt; 10 < # shown Table 3-13 for the total sample size &lt; 1 FS < 10 < 2 &lt; 1 INSUFFICIENT INFORMATION or NOT ASSESSED < 10 &gt; 2 &gt; 0 &gt; 10 &gt; # shown on Table 3-13 for the total sample size &gt; 0 NS &gt; 2 &gt; 2 &gt; 2
+Total Sample Size Total # WQC Exceedences Total # of MAGEX Exceedences Use Support ≥ 10 < # shown Table 3-13 for the total sample size ≤1 FS < 10 < 2 &lt; 1 INSUFFICIENT INFORMATION or NOT ASSESSED < 10 ≥ 2 &gt; 0 ≥ 10 ≥ # shown on Table 3-13 for the total sample size ≥ 0 NS &gt; 2 ≥ 2 ≥ 2

-- 1. \\\Special Note\\\ In 2017, SB127 amended three sections of RSA 485 with regards to dissolved oxygen water quality criteria.
-Of note is the specificity of RSA 485-A:6, XIV to dissolved oxygen concentration which appears to denote exclusivity from saturation.
-As such, NHDES is not adding any new dissolved oxygen saturation impairments in the 2016 assessment.
-The dissolved oxygen criteria are currently under review through the water quality standards process.
-Until such time as the criteria in Env-Wq 1700 (NHDES, 2016) are revised, they continue to be the approved state water quality standards.
-While that review process is underway, NHDES is making any changes to dissolved oxygen assessments with all due caution. - 2.
-Assessments shall be focused on the most recent full calendar year of data (or years if there was insufficient data in the most recent year to make an assessment).
-"Current" data shall be as described in section 3.1.11.
-If, however, older data indicated NS, the more recent data used to make a FS decision must meet the requirements in Table 3-20 and must include at least 2 samples collected at the same or more water quality limited sites and under similar conditions (i.e., wet weather, dry weather, season, etc.) as when the older exceedances occurred. - 3.
-To be assessed as FS for dissolved oxygen: - a.
-For each dissolved oxygen (DO) criteria there must be sufficient data to indicate that the appropriate criteria are met (i.e., daily average saturation, instantaneous minimum concentration, and in some cases, the 7-day mean concentration as well). - b.
-Samples must be taken during critical times of day (see Note 4, 5, 6, & 7 below) and seasons depending on the water type and use: - 1) If the surface water is not a cold water natural reproducing fishery, at least 50% of the number of independent samples (i.e. n≥5) needed for FS, shall be taken between June 1 and September 30 (i.e., the critical season) and during the critical time of day.
-This is when DO is most apt to be lowest due to high temperatures and low flows.
-The remainder of the minimum number of independent samples needed for FS shall also be collected during the critical time of day but do not need to be collected during the critical season and non-critical season and non-critical time of day samples, the overall sample count will not be used to artificially increase the needed exceedances to exceed the 10% rule of thumb.
+- 1. Assessments shall be focused on the most current data.
+"Current" data shall be as described in section 3.1.10.
+If, however, older data was used in a NS decision, the more recent data used to make a FS decision must meet the requirements in Table 3-22 and must include at least 2 samples collected at the same site(s) and under similar or more water quality limited conditions (i.e., wet weather, dry weather, season, etc.) as when the older exceedences occurred. - 2.
+To be assessed as FS for dissolved oxygen concentration: - a.
+For each dissolved oxygen (DO) criteria there must be sufficient data to indicate that the appropriate criteria are met (i.e., instantaneous minimum concentration and in some cases, the 7-day mean concentration as well). - b.
+Samples must be taken during critical times of day (see Note 1 & 2 below) and seasons depending on the water type and use: - 1) If the surface water is not a cold water natural reproducing fishery, at least 50% of the number of independent samples (i.e. n≥5) needed for FS, shall be taken between June 1 and September 30 (i.e., the critical season) and during the critical time of day (i.e. between 05:00 and 08:00).
+This is when DO is most apt to be lowest due to high temperatures, low flows, and after periods with minimal photosynthesis driven reaeration.
+The remainder of the minimum number of independent samples needed for FS shall also be collected during the critical time of day but do not need to be collected during the critical season, noted above.
+In cases where there are numerous non-critical season and non-critical time of day samples, the overall sample count will not be used to artificially increase the needed exceedences to exceed the 10% rule of thumb.

-- In surface waters that are cold water natural reproducing fisheries, 100 % of the minimum number of independent samples (i.e. n≥10) needed for FS determination shall be taken between October 1 and May 14. - 3) Each daily average calculation is an independent sample for comparison to daily average criteria.
-Each seven-day mean calculation is considered an independent sample for comparison to 7-day mean criteria.
+- 2) In surface waters that are cold water natural reproducing fisheries, 100 % of the minimum number of independent samples (i.e. n≥10) needed for FS determination shall be taken between October 1 and May 14 (i.e. the spawning period). - 3) Each 7-day mean calculation is considered an independent sample for comparison to 7-day mean criteria.
 For comparison to the instantaneous minimum criteria or MAGEX threshold, independent samples shall be those taken on different calendar days.
 If more than one sample is taken on a given calendar day, the worst case sample will be the independent sample for that day.
-If there are multiple vertical profile measurements at a station, the worst case sample shall be the independent sample for that day. - 4.
-Exceedances of the Water Quality Criteria for DO are defined in Env-Wq 1703.07 as:
+If there are multiple vertical profile measurements at a station, the worst case sample shall be the independent sample for that day (see note 5 regarding lake profiles). - 3.
+Exceedences of the Water Quality Criteria for DO are defined in Env-Wq 1703.07 as: